Tech-at-DU/Magic-8Ball-Swift4/P3-Navigating-Xcode/content.md

 <!-- break -->

 > [info]
 You'll notice, whenever you choose a file in the _Project navigator_, the _Editor area_ will update with the corresponding file.
 In addition, the _Utilities area_ will also change to match the options available for the active file.
-Switch back and forth between a couple files if you want to test it out.
+Switch back and forth between a couple files if you want to test it out (using a single click NOT double click).

 In the project details, you can configure your app's settings.
 For example, let's go through the process of changing the app's name that is displayed on the home screen of a user's iPhone.

 > [action]
 To get a better idea of what we're changing, run the app on the iPhone 7 simulator.
 You'll see the blank white screen as you saw earlier.
 >
-Next, press command-shift-h.
+Next, press command-shift-h (`⇧⌘H`).
 This will take you to the home screen of your iPhone 7 simulator.
 >
 ![Home App Display](assets/home_app_display.png)